eccentricOrange/jee-prac/README.md

 ## Installation
 1. Clone the repository
-2. You must have a recent Python (3.10 or newer).
+2. You must have a recent Python (3.10 or newer) and a recent SQLite (3.35 or newer).
 3. Install the PyPi dependencies.

     ```sh